In western media, Christian demons and devils

 - Flanders the Devil in The Simpsons.

 - Also shows up when Bart gets hit by a car.
+And occasionally, when the Halloween specials take a turn for a demonic, these guys show up.

 - Hades from Hercules resembles a Big Red Devil, believe it or not.
 Seriously, just take a look at him!